Admissions, Registration and Records

 Download the appropriate Application Form and send it to the address/fax on the form

-On-line registration is available to returning students only.
 An activated CNC Connect Account is required.

 Online registration instructions. (pdf)